-“Milks are such a good thing to drink, I wonder why Jason suffer from drinking it”.
+“Milk is such a good thing to drink, I wonder why Jason suffers from drinking it”.
 If you ever had this question, we will solve this for you before starting our topic of the day; the “Jason” here may have lactose intolerance.

 What is lactose intolerance?